Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/unix_intro.md

 ## Ability to run \*NIX commands

-In order to run Unix or Linux commands, you will need a terminal emulator.
+To run Unix or Linux commands, you will need a terminal emulator.

-- If you use Linux/Unix, I assume you already know how to do that.
+- Windows users must have [Git Bash for Windows](https://git-scm.com/downloads) installed.
 - MacOS users already have the Terminal app that can be used for this purpose.
-- Windows users must have [Git Bash for Windows](https://git-scm.com/downloads) installed.
+- If you use Linux/Unix, I assume you already know how to do that.